Who can participate in the Sustainable Pittsburgh Workplace program?

 The Sustainable Pittsburgh Workplace program is designed for businesses, nonprofits, and other institutions of all sectors* and sizes.
 No previous sustainability experience is required.
 Both virtual and in-person workplaces may participate.
 Any physical or virtual organization located/taxed within the following Pennsylvania counties is welcome and encouraged to earn designation: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Washington, Westmoreland.

 We encourage municipalities and restaurants to participate in the Sustainable Pennsylvania Community Certification program and the Sustainable Pittsburgh Restaurant program, respectively.
 If your organization contains a restaurant that has already been designated as a Sustainable Pittsburgh Restaurant, you may still apply for a Sustainable Pittsburgh Workplace designation.
-We encourage K-12 schools to refer to the Green Building Alliance’s Green and Healthy Schools Academy.

 *Organizations whose business models are primarily based on the linear extraction and consumption of natural resources are not eligible for designation in Sustainable Pittsburgh recognition programs.
 We welcome them to access our other tools, resources, and events for sustainability progress.